Dschimm/rl-project/models/README.md

 Time per episode: ~3.5s

-For models in `prio/`, we used Prioritized Replay Buffer Otherwise we used a normal buffer.
+For models in `prio/`, we used a prioritized replay buffer, otherwise we used a randomly sampling buffer.

 All the hyperparameters used can be found in our [config](https://github.com/Dschimm/rl-project/blob/main/src/config.py).
 Unfortunately, since training takes some time, we were not able to try a variety of hyperparameters.